Nancy-Kolaski/Nancy-Kolaski.github.io/README.md

       <img src="assets/profile.jpeg" alt="About me" style="width: 100%; height: auto;">
     </td>
     <td style="vertical-align: top;">
-      <h3>With a background in inpatient therapy and a lifelong fascination with neurology, I’ve spent my career decoding the complexities of the human brain.</h3>
-      <p>Today, I apply that same curiosity to data.
+      <h3>With a background in inpatient therapy and a lifelong fascination with neurology, I’ve spent my career decoding the complexities of the human brain.</h3> Today, I apply that same curiosity to data.
 As a Data Analyst certified by CareerFoundry, I specialize in uncovering the hidden patterns and 'mysteries' within datasets to reveal actionable truths about the world around us.</p>
     </td>
   </tr>
 </table>